Bwatiye

 - Urbanization Effects

-- Urbanization is influencing Bwatiye lifestyles, with shifts towards urban centers for education and employment.
+- Urbanization has led to changes in Bwatiye social structures and lifestyles, with increased migration to urban centers for education and employment opportunities.

 - Technology Adoption